vinay5916/OPEN_AI_API_KEY_Checker/README.md

 **Disclaimer: OpenAI API Key Checker**

 This tool, the OpenAI API Key Checker, is created and provided solely for educational and informational purposes.
-This is designed to help users understand and experiment with OpenAI API key verification mechanisms.
+This is designed to help users understand and experiment with OpenAI API key verification mechanisms, as this checks whether the particular API keys are valid.
 #⚠️⚠️⚠️

 **📗Usage Guidelines:**